-Here, you should explain what you actually did to address the topic, hypothesis, or question that you described earlier in the talk.
-You can use photographs or figures to illustrate this too.
+Your next few slides should explain what you did to address the topic, hypothesis, or question that you described earlier in the talk.
 You might answer these questions and use these tips:

-- What methods, approach, or theory have you used to learn about this topic? - Rather than giving the nitty gritty technical details of your method, focus on why this method was chosen over others and the basics of how it works. - You might also give an example of the types of results your chosen method yields.
+- What methods, approach, or theory have you used to learn about this topic? - Rather than giving the nitty gritty technical details of your method, focus on why this method was chosen over others and the basics of how it works.

+You might also give an example of the types of results your chosen method yields.